Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Introduction

 \section{Introduction}

 Inverse problems are ubiquitous mathematical problems that primarily aim at recovering model parameters from noisy data.
-They arise in many scientific and engineering applications for, e.g., recovering an image from noisy measurements, deblurring, tomographic reconstruction, and compressive sensing~\cite{AEOV2023, bertero2021introduction,isakov2017inverse,arridge2019solving}.
+They arise in many scientific and engineering applications for, e.g., recovering an image from noisy measurements, deblurring, tomographic reconstruction, and compressive sensing~\cite{AEOV2023,arridge2019solving, bertero2021introduction,isakov2017inverse}.
 Since inverse problems are often ill-posed, it is essential to include regularization or prior information about the underlying model or unknown variables.
-Proximal operators are central to this: they provide a flexible and computationally convenient way to encode priors and to build efficient iterative algorithms (e.g., proximal (sub)gradients, the alternating direction method of multipliers, and other splitting methods).
-More recently, proximal operators have become key ingredients for state-of-the-art machine learning methods, e.g., plug-and-play methods that replace explicit regularizers by learned denoisers~\cite{hu2023plug,jia2025plug}, and deep neural architectures that parameterize proximal maps or their gradients, such as learned proximal networks (LPNs)~\cite{fang2024whats}.
+Proximal operators are central to this: they provide a flexible and computationally convenient way to encode priors and to build efficient iterative algorithms (e.g., proximal (sub)gradients and splitting methods).
+More recently, proximal operators have become key ingredients for state-of-the-art machine learning methods, such as plug-and-play methods that replace explicit regularizers by learned denoisers~\cite{hu2023plug,jia2025plug} or deep neural architectures parameterizing proximal maps or their gradients.
 These developments have made proximal methods practical and powerful computational tools.

 Formally, the proximal operator of a proper function $J \colon \Rn \to \R\cup\{+\infty\}$ is defined via an observed data $\bx \in \Rn$, a parameter $t>0$, and the minimization problem

 The proximal operator $\prox_{tJ} \colon \Rn \to \R$ is the set-valued function